-6. RETIREMENT SYSTEMS
+5. RETIREMENT SYSTEMS

 The District's full-time fire fighters belong to the Ohio Police and Fire Pension Fund (OP&F).
 Other employees belong to the Ohio Public Employees Retirement System (OPERS).
 OP&F and OPERS are cost-sharing, multiple-employer plans.
-The Ohio Revised Code prescribes retirement benefits, including postretirement healthcare and survivor and disability benefits.
+The Ohio Revised Code prescribes these plans' benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-For 2006 and 2005, members of OP&F contributed 10 percent of their wages to the OP&F. The District contributed an amount equal to 24 percent of their wages.
-OPERS member employees contributed 9.0 percent and 8.5 percent of their gross salaries.
-The District contributed an amount equal to 13.70 percent and 13.55 percent of participants' gross salaries.
-The District has paid all contributions required through December 31, 2006.
+For 2008 and 2007, OP&F participants contributed 10% of their wages.
+For 2008 and 2007, the District contributed to OP&F an amount equal to 24% of fire fighter members' wages.
+For 2008 and 2007, OPERS members contributed 10% and 9.5%, respectively, of their gross salaries and the District contributed an amount equaling 14% and 13.85%, respectively, of participants' gross salaries.
+The District has paid all contributions required through December 31, 2008.